bkenez/containerised-app-demo/README.md

-## Documentation: GitHub SSH Key Conversion Web Application
+## GitHub SSH Key Conversion Web Application

 This is a small, relatively useless web application that demonstrates a few basic concepts in order to showcase parts of my skillset.
 It communicates with GitHub over HTTP.
 The application's main goal is to convert the SSH public keys of a specified user on GitHub into another machine-readable format, specifically JSON.